bwagenseller/bwagenseller.github.io/operating_systems/docker/registry.md

 * The `USER_NAME` is your username you [registered with](operating_systems/docker/registry?id=register-at-dockerio).
 * After you run this, you will be prompted for your docker.io password.

-If succssful, you will see `Login Succeeded`.
+If successful, you will see `Login Succeeded`.

 You may _also_ see this: